Code-Institute-Submissions/crochet-and-coffee/README.md

 ### Existing Features

 * Feature 1 - a contact form has been added to the site to enable site users to register their interest to attend learning and social sessions through form completion/submission.
 The form has been kept purposefully simple, with minimal information required (name and email), in order to improve UX.
 Users are provided with checkboxes to facilitate easy indication of their area of interest however the option to send a message as part of the form submission is also offered, for more complex inquiries.
+* Feature 2 - a floating button has been added to the right-hand side of the site to enable users to easily return to the top of the page from any section of the site.

 ### Features to Implement

-* Feature 2 - inclusion of a dropdown navigational menu for mobile devices.
+* Feature 3 - inclusion of a dropdown navigational menu for mobile devices.
-* Feature 3 - addition of a modal to the login.html page to acknowledge that the form has been successfully submitted.
+* Feature 4 - addition of a modal to the login.html page to acknowledge that the form has been successfully submitted.
-* Feature 4 - creation of a gallery page, where members can upload photographs of their projects.
+* Feature 5 - creation of a gallery page, where members can upload photographs of their projects.
-* Feature 5 - creation of a shop page craft kits can be purchased.
+* Feature 6 - creation of a shop page craft kits can be purchased.

 ## Technologies Used